What Is a Chevron Osteotomy?

 Original article by Ashish Shah, MD

-Contributors/Reviewers: David Porter, MD
+Contributors/Reviewers: David Porter, MD; Elizabeth Cody, MD

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute